kgish/gishtech.com/README.md

 Welcome to the new-and-improved Gishtech website!

-I built the whole site using ember.js v2.5.0, bootstrap, liquid-fire, velocity, random-shuffle and other fun stuff.
+I built this whole site using Ember.js v2.5.0, bootstrap, liquid-fire, velocity.js, random-shuffle and other fun stuff.

 For those interested, the real McCoy can be viewed online at [gishtech.com](http://www.gishtech.com).